What is this study about?

 Risk of privacy being compromised (breach of confidentiality)

-Risk of minor skin irritation from the adhesive patch used on 7-day ECG patch
+Risk of minor skin irritation from the adhesive patch used during 7-day ECG

 Frequently asked questions